Asking the right questions can transform your life.

 7 Ways to Use Questions

 3. Visualizing.
 How often do you get stuck when you visualize?
 It’s almost like the software in your brain malfunctions (Microsoft Windows, is that you?).
 Asking questions to guide your mind will help eliminate this stuckness.
 Most people don’t believe they can even visualize properly.
 Realize that we’re all different.
-I mostly feel my visualizations.
-For some of you, you’ll know exactly what I’m talking about, but for others, not really.
-Everyone can visualize, so use it to your advantage.
+You may feel your visualizations.
+Some may hear them.
+A question to help you explore this might be: What piece of wisdom do I need to see right now?

 4. Enhancing feelings.
 When you’ve felt a change, bask in the feeling and let it build.
 Get curious about how your body feels.
 If you really want to take it to the next level, ask yourself this simple question “how would I feel like if this feeling was 10 times stronger?”
 You can exchange 10 with any number you want.
 Experiment and find your magic number.
 I like to start at two and keep multiplying until I feel too good to care.

 5. Solving problems.
 When we spent a year in Spain, and when we moved there, there have been a lot of things that needed taking care of.
 It was like a mini-problem circus was in town.
 By asking questions like “how can I solve this effectively?” and “can I do anything about this now?”
 I was able to remain somewhat relaxed while solving all the incoming tasks.

 6. Being creative.
 Have you ever experienced writer’s block or just feeling creatively stuck?
 We’ve all been there.
 An easy way to snap out of it is to ask the right questions.
 When I’m writing an article, I have a few questions I like to ask myself.
 It’s easy to overlook the basics of a subject that you’re familiar with, so ask yourself what you’re writing about, what are the common problems, how can it be used practically (if it is that kind of article) and what are your experiences, just to name a few off the top of my head.